First of all: Why the name “Red Book of Scotland”?

 I am always very happy to discuss findings with anyone sharing similar research interests and also to offer help and advice when asked.
 If you would like to see research continue then please consider supporting the Project in some way.

-On a final and general note on genealogy, although no academic courses or associated qualifications were available either at the establishment of this project nor for at least two decades afterwards, it is heartening that several of Scotland's Universities once again recognise the importance and have established degree courses in Genealogy.
+On a final and general note on genealogy, although no academic courses or associated qualifications were available either at the establishment of this project nor for at least two decades afterwards, it is heartening that several of Scotland's Universities once again recognise the importance of genealogy and have established degree courses.

 14th April 2017.

 The Red Book Project is self-funding.
 If you find the information useful then please consider supporting us in some way.